-There are many Baby groups that Dad can take Baby to for some awesome bond building time.
+There are many baby groups that dad can take his baby to for some awesome bond-building time.

-I admit, my Son did not really enjoy the Yoga class.
+I admit, my son did not really enjoy the Yoga class.
 In fact, he cried after 20 minutes and then we left.
-Maybe a Yoga class was not for him, but there are many other Baby classes that Dad can choose from.
+Maybe a Yoga class was not for him, but there are tons of other baby classes that dad can choose from.